surniaulula/wpsso/readme.txt

 		* or an Image URL
 * *Improvements*
 	* Added a pre-selected image ID when using the "Select or Upload Image" button.
+	* Removed the "Add Tags from NGG Featured Image" option.
 * *Bugfixes*
 	* None
 * *Developer Notes*